Fantasy Points Logo - Wordmark

 Before the league year officially kicks off, there are a couple of other key dates to remember.
 Teams must designate franchise players by March 4.
 The NFL also has a legal negotiating window from March 10 to 12, during which teams can begin contacting and negotiating with the agents of unrestricted free agents.
 We’ll hear deals breaking during that window, even though they can’t become official until March 12.

-With that said, it’s time to start breaking down the 2025 free agency class, which includes Sam Darnold, Justin Fields, and Russell Wilson at the quarterback position.
+It’s time to start breaking down the 2025 free agency class, including Sam Darnold, Justin Fields, and Russell Wilson at the quarterback position.
 This year’s free agents are loosely ordered based on talent, age, plus previous and expected future fantasy relevance.
 Be sure to follow Fantasy Points throughout free agency for in-depth breakdowns of every major (and minor) move.
 We’ll track every off-season transaction from a fantasy perspective through our “Free Agency Tracker” articles and Graham Barfield’s “Fantasy Fallout” pieces.

 Be sure to check out the Free Agency Previews for Running Backs, Wide Receivers, and Tight Ends…This article is powered by Fantasy Points Data.
 Subscribe now to get our to take your research to the next level.